 Here at G. Burbick Farms we are concerned about the quality of your beef product.
 In this modern day and age, care and attention is not given to the process of raising and butchering cattle to achieve the best quality flavor and tenderness.
 We go the extra mile to achieve consistent taste and tenderness with the use of breeding, feed and processing.

 Our goal is breeding cattle that are exceptional both in performance and quality.
 We raise all Black Angus crossed cattle.
 Over the years we have been able to select cow families that have the qualities we find best and are good producers of high-quality beef.

 To achieve the consistent taste and tenderness we strive for at G. Burbick Farms we put a lot of care into our feed.
 Most of the feed is grown by us on our farm so we can assure its quality.
-Our cattle our feed grass, grass-hay, corn and oats.
+Our cattle are fed grass, grass-hay, corn and oats.
 Timing is important in the feeding process.
-We have a diet plan that keep the cattle at a steady growth then add in the oats at the end to build a nice balance of beef and fat.
+We have a diet plan that keeps the cattle at a steady growth then add in the oats at the end to build a nice balance of beef and fat.

 - Each package is USDA inspected

 - Proprietary Black Angus genetics, some of the best in the industry, serve as the benchmark of quality for our program

 - The humane treatment of our cattle helps to produce superior quality beef

 - Cattle sourced from Black Angus genetics and verifiable Black Angus genetics documented through our rancher partners

 - Corn-based feed ration produces well-marbled, tender beef